 George Lakoff builds on this idea in Women, Fire, and Dangerous Things with his concepts of membership gradience and centrality: many categories have degrees of membership, and some members are better examples than others.
 A robin is a better example of a bird than an ostrich, and taxonomists fight about categories all the time.

-With respect to the category of person, Kristen Andrews wrangles the mess of language and classification beautifully.
+With respect to the category of person, Kristin Andrews wrangles the mess of language and classification beautifully.
 In The Animal Mind she includes as criteria for personhood — sentience, emotion, autonomy, self-awareness, language, rationality, meaning-making, narrative self-constitution, morality, sociality — and she says,

 Personhood comes from having some of these traits, but no single one is required.